 Fall is hands down my favorite season.
 I love absolutely everything about it from the colors to the warm spices to the crisp air.
 And one thing I always crave during fall is donuts, so I crafted 2 fall inspired mochi donut recipes for you guys.
 These Vietnamese coffee mochi donuts are the first!
 Sneak peak, the next will be my maple pumpkin mochi donuts!
 These mochi donuts have the flavors of a nice strong coffee combined with sweetened condensed milk.

 Ingredients, Substitutions & Adjustments

-- Espresso powder – Espresso powder is how you get the coffee flavor into the donuts.
+- Espresso powder – Espresso powder is an ingredient I use to get that coffee flavor into my desserts like in my Vietnamese coffee brownies.
 I used a lot of espresso powder because I like a strong coffee flavor.
 If it’s too strong for you, use 3 tbsp instead.
 I like to use King Arthur espresso powder.

 - Condensed milk – Condensed milk is a mixture of milk and sugar that’s been reduced down, and adds the sweetness to this recipe.

 - Unsalted butter – Adds richness and nuttiness to the donut batter.

 - Granulated sugar – Adds sweetness and moisture to the donut